logicly-au/pmhc-mds-user-documentation/doc/faqs/system/access.rst

 This letter must contain the following details (for the person for whom the MDS access is being requested):

 #.
-Name.
+Name
 #.
-Email address.
+Email address
 #.
-Contact telephone number.
+Contact telephone number
 #.
-Mobile phone number.
+Mobile phone number
 #.
 The exact Primary Health Network or Provider Organisation's name in the MDS
-   you are seeking to access.
+   you are seeking to access
 #.
 The roles required for the user.
 The user can have any combination of these roles.
    (See :ref:`roles` for a summary of each of the roles that currently exist within the PMHC MDS.)

-This letter must be faxed or scanned then emailed to:
+This letter must be faxed to (03) 9340 9090, or scanned and then emailed to support@pmhc-mds.com.

-- Strategic Data Fax: (03) 9340 9090
-- PMHC Helpdesk Email: support@pmhc-mds.com

 The same protocol applies if an MDS user no longer requires MDS access and needs to hand over their MDS access to another person.
 However, in this case it is advised that the new MDS user has a new username and password issued to protect the privacy and security of the organisation's data.

-This process will also apply where a user is requesting a password re-set.
+This process will also apply where a user is requesting a password reset.
 However, the auto :ref:`password recovery <password-recovery-faq>` process available to you via the MDS login screen is the preferred method of password retrieval.